-This is the the first Sustainability Report produced by Farm Fresh Holdings Berhad, hereafter referred to as "FFH", "the Group" or "Farm Fresh Holdings".
+This is the the first Sustainability Report produced by Farm Fresh Sdn.
+Bhd., hereafter referred to as "Farm Fresh" or "the Group".

 This report has been prepared in compliance with the Bursa Malaysia Securities Berhad Main Market Listing Requirements and in reference to the Global Reporting Initiative (GRI) Standards.
 With guidance from the GRI Standards, the report covers the following key principles: